jdalamo/Website/README.md

 mysql> quit
 > node server.js
 ```
-Note: you will have to modify the server.js file to use your password you set for MySql.
+Note: you will have to modify the server.js file to use your password you set for MySQL.

 ## Backend
 ---